ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 A secondary solution is to use the camera.
 The reflectance array would remove work from the camera and provide a single device whose goal is to detect the lines.
 A single device focusing on line following would give better results and need less software than using a camera.
-A reflectance array would have higher accuracy and less room for error than a camera.
+A reflectance array would have higher accuracy and less room for error than a camera [25].

+A reflectance array will be used for this project.

 ##### Inertial Measurement Unit